(votes: 1, rating: 5)

-PhD in Political Science, Director of Programs at Russian International Affairs Council (RIAC), RIAC Member, Head of "Contemporary State" program at Valdai Discussion Club
+PhD in Political Science, Director General of the Russian International Affairs Council, RIAC member

 Humanity is still aiming towards a future utopia, an ideal world in which the problems of resource requirements have been solved, conflicts have been eliminated, equality among people has been attained and the environment is clean.
 In an incredibly technologized society, we continue to dream of “paradise”.
 Today, we are witnessing a clash of two different concepts of “paradise” — the rationalist and the religious.
 We have reached a stage of human development where progress has ceased to be a universal value and the ideology of the Enlightenment is in crisis.
 “Paradise” remains excruciatingly out of reach.

 For at least the last few hundred years, progress has been a key value and goal of human development.
 Advances in science, technology, state administration, industry and management have brought unprecedented results.
 The death rate has fallen significantly and the population has grown many times over.
 The level of comfort and the availability of various technological benefits is unprecedented.
 The social structure has become far more sophisticated.
 The information and biotechnology revolutions have opened up dizzying prospects.
 All of these achievements would appear to confirm the victory of the ideals of the Enlightenment — the triumph of the rational individual over the forces of nature and social prejudices.
 What we are seeing is the gradual emancipation of the individual, who has been freed from material and social constraints and given greater opportunity for self-realization.